 Spicy Sensations

 Feeling adventurous?
-A pinch of ground ginger or a dash of cloves can add a surprising warmth to your Christmas Bread.
+A pinch of ground ginger or a dash of cloves can add a surprising warmth to your Winter holiday Bread.
 Just remember, a little goes a long way.
 You want a hint of spice, not a fiery inferno!

 Chocolate Dreams